Dasharo/docs/docs/osf-trivia-list/dts.md

 2. In the DTS menu enable verbose mode by pressing `V`.
 3. Enable sending logs by pressing `L`.
 4. Reproduce the problem.
-5. The logs will be sent automatically after exiting from the menu.
+5. The logs will be sent automatically after exiting from the menu (entering shell, powering off the system or rebooting using the options in DTS menu).

 !!! tip